simerplaha/JustSQL/README.md

 JustSQL is a thin facade over `java.sql` types that adds type-safety to query results & parameters.

-A simple library, easy to understand, lean with no bloated types.

 Can be used in parallel with other libraries.
 Interop for Slick and HikariCP is provided.

 Small: 407KB jar file.
 No external core dependency.